CHDyshli/HrSegNet4CrackSegmentation/README.md

 The data we have utilized is derived from two separate studies, namely: [CrackSeg9k](https://github.com/Dhananjay42/crackseg9k) and [KhanCrack](https://github.com/khanhha/crack_segmentation).

 # Code
-All of the code will be promptly released.
+Our code will be released soon.

 # Model
 We expose all our models as TensorRT, including SOTA for comparison in all experiments.
 Note that all inputs to the TensorRT engine are **1 × 3 × 400 × 400**.
 We use TensorRT 8.6.1.